How to make your own tea blends

 - To add some color: some herbal teas that give bright colors to the tea liquor are hibiscus (deep red) or butterfly pea (dazzling blue).

-- White tea, green tea and oolong varieties tend to have a more delicate taste that goes well with subtle flavors like flowers or delicate fruits.
+- White tea, green tea and oolong varieties tend to have a more delicate taste.
+For this reason, they go well with subtle flavors like flowers or delicate fruits.

 - Black teas on the other side can handle stronger flavors, like citric fruits, oils or spices.
 Also, black teas tends to blend well with sweeter ingredients.